manishjangid/competitiveprogramming/README.md

-# mywork
+# ILoveProgramming
-This repository contains the programming challenges.
+This repository contains the programming challenges covering a complete set of data structures.